-Icon Item Description 1 1 Speakers Deliver stereo audio output.
-2 Keyboard Keyboard For entering data into your computer.
+lcon Item Description 1 Keyboard For entering data into your computer.
 See "Using the keyboard" on page 18.
-Fingerprint Fingerprint reader for Windows reader (optional) and security.
-Fingerprint reader for Windows Hello and security.
-Touchpad Touch-sensitive pointing device.
+2 Speakers Deliver stereo audio output.
+3 Fingerprint reader (optional) Fingerprint reader for Windows Hello and security.
+4 (h) Power button Turns the computer on and off.
+5 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-5 5 NFC transmitter (optional) Communicates with another NFC enabled device.
-6 Power button Press to turn the compute off.
-Press to turn the computer on and off.